joejnke/Deductive_systems/README.md

 - The agent has one arrow.
 - If the agent shoots an arrow into the room the wumpus is in, then the Wumpus dies.
 - If wumpus and agent are in the same room wumpus will kill the agent.
 - There is one wumpus, 3 pits and 1 gold kept at randomly choosen rooms.
-The rooms at grid location of (1, 2) and (2, 1) are initialy empty and the agent is in the room at grid location (1,1).
+The rooms at grid location of (0,1) and (1, 0) are initialy empty and the agent is in the room at grid location (0,0).

 # Implementation plan